 But don’t worry guys!
 Even if that abomination inside your nose is the size of Mr. Blob and causing every part of your head and face to hurt, Olivia is going to help you exorcise the pesky, little demon.

 Hi again, folks!
-I am so happy to see my regular readers and newcomers here for EO tips and recipes for healthy and natural living.
+I am so happy to see my regular readers and newcomers here for essential oil tips and recipes for healthy and natural living.
 Today, we are going to talk about an oft misdiagnosed and misunderstood problem.

 I firmly believe that we are living in an era of extreme stress and that poor bean of yours has enough on its plate even without the sinus headache.
 I mean, most of us barely have time for pleasure, let alone for pain.
 So, I totally understand when people run to their medicine cabinet at the mere hint of a headache.